Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-YCSB.md

       * target throughput is `t` * 16384
       * generates YCSB data = 1.000.000 rows
       * imports it into the DBMS
-  * runs 1 stream of YCSB queries per DBMS
+  * runs `n` parallel streams of YCSB queries per DBMS
     * 1.000.000 operations
     * workload A = 50% read / 50% write
     * target throughput is `t` * 16384